eosnetworkfoundation/evm-bridge-contracts/README.md

-# Exsat EVM supporting contracts
+# Exsat EVM trustless bridge

+**The contracts for staking and claiming rewards have been moved to https://github.com/exsat-network/evmutil-contracts.**
+**This repository now only contains the code for the trustless bridge for ERC20 tokens.**

-This repository contains the Solidity and Antelope contracts needed to support advanced functionality of the Exsat.
-Including trustless bridges, staking and reward claiming.
+This repository contains the Solidity and Antelope contracts needed to support the trustless bridges.

 Those contracts (both within `solidity_contracts` and `antelope_contracts`) enable communication and tokens moves between the EVM and Native environments.